-Bottom-up Approach: as the name suggests, here the innermost module will test first after that it gradually moves up to the upper modules of the application. this integration will continue until you integrate all modules and tests as a single unit. if during the integration time being if the higher module is not developed then you can use drivers to simulate to the higher levels.
+Bottom-up Approach: as the name suggests, the innermost module will be tested first.
+After that, it gradually moves up to the upper modules of the application. this integration will continue until you integrate all modules and tests as a single unit. if, during the integration time being if the higher module is not developed, then you can use drivers to simulate the higher levels.

-As the integration process started from the innermost module so if there is any defect in those modules then that can found in the early stage so we can take necessary action to fix those defects.
+As the integration process starts from the innermost module, if there is any defect in those modules, then that can be found early so we can take necessary action to fix those defects.

-- if some higher module is not developed then in that time we are using simulators like driver and we proceed for further integration. so if there is any defect is present in the not developed modules which we called driver then during the final integration we may get those defects at the end.
+- if some higher module is not developed, then at that time, we are using simulators like drivers and proceed for further integration. so if any defect is present in the non-developed modules, which we call driver, then during the final integration, we may get those defects at the end.

 - it is required to create the drivers for all the levels except the top module.

-Top-down approach: In this approach, the integration process will start from the topmost module and after that gradually progress towards the lower modules. the topmost module is first tested in isolation and after that lower modules are integrated and this process will continue until all lower modules are integrated and tested.
+Top-down approach: In this approach, the integration process will start from the topmost module and, after that, gradually progress towards the lower modules.
+The topmost module is first tested in isolation, and after that, lower modules are integrated.
+This process will continue until all lower modules are integrated and tested.

 During integration from top to down modules, if any lower module is not developed, we can use simulators called “stubs”.

 When we are doing a top-down approach or bottom-up approach, we use some simulators that are called stubs and drivers.

 Entry and Exit Criteria of Integration Testing

-- Before start integration, the unit test should be completed for modules.
+- Before starting integration, the unit test should be completed for modules.

 - High-priority and critical bugs must be fixed and closed.

 - All modules should be completed and integrated successfully.

 - The test environment for integration testing must be set up.

 - Successfully testing the integrated application.